mozilla/mozilla-opennews/what/fellowships/faq/index.md

 <p class="bodybig">The <a href="/what/fellowships/apply">application to become a 2016 Knight-Mozilla Fellow</a> is open until August  21, 2015.
 Here's what to expect throughout this process.</p>

 ### BEFORE YOU APPLY
 We're really interested in getting to know you and why you want to become a fellow.
 The application is kept short and is all about you--no need to track down recommendation letters or contact info for old bosses.
-Here's some additional details about the application and selection process that you may find helpful.
+Here are some additional details about the application and selection process.

 #### How to prepare
-Reading this site is a great place to start.
-We've tried to answer questions we expect you might have, but if you have additional questions you can check out a [question and answer session](https://etherpad.mozilla.org/opennews-calls-Aug5) on a community call or [email us](mailto:info@opennnews.org).
+Reading this site is a great start.
+We've tried to answer questions we expect you might have, but if you have additional questions you can check out a live [question and answer session](https://etherpad.mozilla.org/opennews-calls-Aug5) on a community call, or [email us](mailto:info@opennnews.org).

-To complete the application, you'll need to gather some examples of your work and think about why you want to do the fellowship.
+To complete the application, gather a few examples of your work and think about why you want to do the fellowship.

-For your work examples, tell us about projects that you are proud of.
-We want to hear why you’re excited about those projects and to learn about how you approached the project.
-The examples do not need to be flashy.
+* **For your work examples, tell us about projects you're proud of.** We want to hear why you’re excited about those projects and to learn about how you approached the project.
+The examples don't need to be flashy.
 We're interested in learning about your interests and skills, not in critiquing your work.
-In addition, if you don't have open source projects, that's ok!
-If you can show us a screenshot or some other way of sharing a project, that's great.
+* **If you don't have open source projects, that's ok!** If you can show us a screenshot or some other way of sharing a project, that's great.
 Many of our fellows did not have  open source contributions either.
-Also, the examples you include on the application are not shared beyond the small pool of application reviewers.
+Note: The examples you include on the application are not shared beyond the small pool of application reviewers.

-In thinking about the free response questions on the application, just tell us about yourself.
-Really.
+* **In the free response questions, just tell us about yourself.** Really.
 It's totally fine if you have no previous journalism experience.
-It's ok if you're self taught and still building your coding skills--that describes several of our fellows, too.
-We really do want to get to know you and the questions are meant to be straightforward, not tricks.
+It's ok if you're self-taught and still building your coding skills--that describes several of our fellows, too.
+We really do want to get to know you and the questions are straightforward, not tricks.
 If you're not sure how to interpret a question, [you can ask us](mailto:info@opennews.org), or just try your best.

 #### Send us your application
 Once you've answered all your questions, it's time to complete and [submit the application](/what/fellowships/apply).
 If you're still unsure, apply.
 If you've applied before and were not accepted, apply.